The Power Of 3D Printing Your Food

 For some people you might know it as food layered manufacture (FLM).
 What it isn’t by the way is robotics-based food production

-What is 3D food printing all about ?
+What is 3D food printing all about?

 The process of 3D food printing involves designing a food product using computer-aided design software or scanning a food into the computer.
 The food is then produced from the image by splitting the designed product into very thin layers.
+Cornell University were the first to try 3D printing in designing a food and they produced the 3D printer, fab@home model 1, for printing liquid food (Malone & Lipson, 2007) in the home.

 A set of digitally controlled XYZ-robotics is directed by the layer template to manufacture the food in consecutive layers from the bottom up.